-My 6-year-old son has seen 2 occupational therapists, and both wanted stop treatment at 6 months.
+My 6-year-old son has seen 2 occupational therapists, and both wanted to stop treatment at 6 months.
 What's going on?

 - Ken Schuster, PsyD